-Governors are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
+Governors are responsible for the approval of the E-Safety Policy and for reviewing the effectiveness of the policy.
 This will be carried out by the Governors e receiving regular information about online safety incidents and monitoring reports.
-A member of the Governing Body has taken on the role of Online Safety Governor, which is combined with the child protection officer.
-The role of the Online Safety Governor will include:
+A member of the Governing Body has taken on the role of E-Safety Governor, which is combined with the child protection officer.
+The role of the E- Safety Governor will include:

-- · meetings with the Online Safety Co-ordinator / Officer - regular monitoring of online safety incident logs - regular monitoring of filtering / change control logs - reporting to relevant Governors / Board / Committee / meeting
+- meetings with the E- Safety Co-ordinator / Officer - attendance at E-Safety Group meetings - regular monitoring of online safety incident logs - regular monitoring of filtering / change control logs - reporting to relevant Governors / Board / Committee / meeting